th2-net/th2-docs/content/versions/1-5-4/cookbook/quick-demo-setup.md

 <recommendations :items="requirements_link"></recommendations>

-Install next requirements for th2 on the single node:
+Install the required software for th2 on the single node:
 - th2 node:
   - Docker CE v19+
   - Minikube (instead of Kubeadm, Kubelet)